-Abraham Davidowitz, who fled from Poland to Russia in 1939, later returned to postwar Germany and worked for the Joint near Munich, Germany, helping Jews living in displaced people’s camps.
-One day, this former inmate — sad and impoverished — approached Abraham and offered him his violin.
+Abraham Davidowitz, a Jew who fled from Poland to Russia in 1939, encountered the instrument upon returning to postwar Germany to assist Jewish survivors living in displaced people’s camps near Munich.
+One day, a former inmate — sad and impoverished — approached Abraham and offered him the violin.

 Abraham paid $50 for the violin, hoping that his young son, Freddy, would play it when he grew up.
-Many years later, Freddy heard about the Violins of Hope project and donated his instruments — including this one — to be fully restored.
+Many years later, Freddy heard about the Violins of Hope project and donated this instrument to be fully restored.
 Since then, this violin has been played in concerts by musicians all over the world.

 The Wagner Violin

-JHV 29: A Violin Dedicated to American Soldiers
+A Violin Dedicated to American Soldiers

-JHV 32: The Erich Weininger Violin
+The Erich Weininger Violin

-While in Mauritius, Erich did not go idle.
-He started a band with other deportees, playing classical, local and even jazz music.
+While in Mauritius, Weininger did not go idle.
+He started a band with other deportees, playing classical, local and jazz music.
 He reached Palestine in 1945.
-His violin was given to our project by his son, Ze’ev.
+His violin was given to the Violins of Hope project by his son, Ze’ev.
+(JHV 32)